-Reduce your fuel consumption and you save money.
-Plus it’s kinder to the environment.
+Reducing your fuel consumption helps you save money - plus it’s kinder to the environment.
 One way to achieve this is by choosing the correct, most-economical vehicle for your needs in the first place.
 But you can also achieve significant improvements in fuel efficiency and economy by how you drive and look after your car by as much as 30% if you really try.

 If you want to know just how much of an improvement you’re making to your car’s fuel economy, you need to have a starting point.
 So. before you make any changes, check your fuel consumption.

 Stop at the servo and either reset your trip meter or make a note of the vehicle kilometres.
 Make sure you’ll be putting in a reasonable amount of fuel - preferably more than half a tank - as it tends to be more accurate that way.
 Then fill the car up.
 You don’t have to fill it to the brim, just until the pump clicks off is fine.

 Drive around as normal until your fuel gauge is roughly where it was before the last fill-up, then head back to the servo.
 Make note of how many kilometres you’ve travelled then fill the tank exactly as you did last time.
 Now you have the distance travelled and the fuel used.

 Simply divide the number of litres used by the distance you travelled, then multiply by 100.
 Let’s say you used 30 litres and covered 500 kilometres, 30 divided by 500 is 0.06.
 Mutiply by 100 makes it 6.0.
 So your fuel consumption is 6.0 litres/100km.
 Not bad.

 Fill the tank again, apply some of the advice below, then when you head back to the servo for the third time you’ll be able to see exactly how much difference it makes.